casey/just/README.md

 This is an x86_64 machine
 ```

+The `os_family()` function can be used to create cross-platform `justfile`s that work on various operating systems.
+For an example, see [cross-platform.just](examples/cross-platform.just) file.

 #### Environment Variables

 - `env_var(key)` — Retrieves the environment variable with name `key`, aborting if it is not present.